Android OS privacy settings: Tight level

 1. Open the Settings menu;

-4. In the list of apps, select the one that distracts you the most;
+4. In the list of apps, select the one that distracts you the most.
+You can use the Most frequent filter;

 If you are irritated by notifications but do not know which app is sending them, you can view all the recent notifications and disable the unnecessary ones: